50 Best Wedding Locations In NYC To Get Married

 While in Brooklyn, you have to stop at the Brooklyn Bridge.
 Like other popular wedding photo locations, the best photos will be taken in the morning, before the rush.

-The dreamy morning light is incredible for wedding photos and really makes you and your spouse shine.
-The Brooklyn Bridge is such an iconic New York City spot, and the photos really speak for themselves.
+The dreamy morning light is incredible for wedding photos and makes you and your spouse shine.
+The Brooklyn Bridge is an iconic New York City spot; the photos speak for themselves.

 14. One World Observatory